UsabilityEngineering/Volunteer/phase1/README.md

 We are distributing a survey built in google forms.
 Responses automatically get put in a spreadsheet.
 This can be found at [here](https://forms.gle/FvFKK7UVtfbz9bZR7)

+## Conclusion

+We were able to gather enough information from our classmates to start designing our platform.
+We have customer personas and a good idea of how uers might use the service.
+Unfortunatly we were unable to get information from real potential customers but this will do.